48 HOURS IN AUSTIN, TEXAS

 This itinerary fits in healthy breakfast tacos, live music, and outdoor workouts.

 Austin is known for indulgences: Queso, barbecue, and donut food trucks to name a few.
-But this Southern city isn't all about gluttony—in fact, its booming wellness culture has given rise to some of the country's best health spots.
+But this Southern city isn't all about splurges—in fact, its booming wellness culture has given rise to some of the country's best health spots.
 You won't have to look too hard for delicious, plant-based dishes sourced from local farms and might have a hard time choosing from the endless outdoor activities.
 Here's what to eat, see, and do in the Lone Star state's capital city.